Admitted Claimant Frequently Asked Questions

 Program guidelines stipulate that a nurse or caregiver should not work more than 16 hours per day (assuming the claimant has written orders for the nursing care).
 This is primarily due to safety concerns.

-Additional hours per day in some circumstances may be allowed due to a medical emergency, however they should be pre-authorized by the Program if possible.
-For a medical emergency that occurs outside of normal working hours, please contact the Program as soon as possible afterwards to determine if the hours were payable/reimbursable.
+Additional hours per day in some circumstances may be allowed due to a medical emergency, however, they should be pre-authorized by the Program if possible.
+For a medical emergency that occurs outside of normal working hours, contact the Program as soon as possible afterward to determine if the hours were payable/reimbursable.

-Also please remember daily nursing hours may not exceed the physician prescribed daily hours.
+Also please remember daily nursing hours may not exceed the physician’s prescribed daily hours.

 What happens if a nurse or caregiver works more than the prescribed number of daily hours?